Issue Deep Dive

 Tracking Commitments at COP27

-Funding and Policy Outlook
+Funding Outlook

 EUI will strengthen cooperation with low-and middle-income countries on R&I in climate change.
 In April 2022, the European Parliament adopted a resolution on the EC’s May 2021 Communication on its Global Approach that called for strengthening EU cooperation with lower- and middle-income countries on R&I in climate change (along with other key sectors).

 Support for bankable climate-related projects is part of the EU’s portfolio.
-The EU EIP encourages EU investments in partner countries in Africa and the EU Neighbourhood through the EFSD+.
+The EU EIP encourages EU investments in partner countries in Africa and the EU Neighborhood through the EFSD+.
 It includes financial guarantees and blending instruments for investments into sustainable development, technical assistance for developing bankable climate projects, and improving climate business investment in partner countries.

 Key Bodies